sarahciston/sarahciston/README.md

 I'm Sarah Ciston (they&she), a poet-programmer who loves building community through creative-critical code.

 Currently, I'm a PhD Candidate at USC's Media Arts and Practice division and a Mellon Fellow in Digital Humanities.
-I'm also a Virtual Fellow at the Alexander von Humboldt Institute for Internet and Society and a Google Season of Docs Mentor with Processing Foundation's P5.JS.
+I'm also an Associated Researcher at the Humboldt Institute for Internet and Society and recently a Google Season of Docs Mentor with Processing Foundation's P5.JS.

 You can reach me almost everywhere **@sarahciston** 💜